-After arriving at the shuttle boat landing on the west side of Jenny Lake, the trail heads to the south before turning west for the remainder of the hike.
+After arriving at the Jenny Lake shuttle boat landing (on the west side of the lake), the trail heads to the south before turning west for the remainder of the hike.
 The hike to Hidden Falls is fairly easy, climbing 198 feet along a rushing river.
 The trail is very well groomed and is in the shade for the most part.
 There are plenty of places to rest along the way and soak in the sights and sounds of the river.

 At the end of the trail, Hidden Falls becomes visible.
 These falls drop approximately 200 feet which creates an impressive refreshing spray at the bottom.

 Be advised that since the hike to Hidden Falls is relatively easy and short, it can get very crowded.
 If you can, head here early in the morning to beat the rush.